 Paul's Misunderstands and Defectively Explains Jesus' Teaching

-There is actually one more apparent exception.
+There is actually one more possible exception where Paul is alluding to Jesus' words.
 It is rarely explained because how poorly Paul botched the quotation of Jesus and, more fundamentally, how Paul misapplied Jesus' point to a conclusion opposite of Jesus.

 These passages can be found in Romans 13:8-10 and Gal.
 5:14.